Yaz12321/AnhkbotTwitchClip/README.md

 1- In script settings, choose the browser you want to use.
 It is adivsed to use a browser you do not usually use as if you have your main browser open, OBS will capture it instead and the end command will tastkill it.
+    Note: IE does not work with SLOBS at the moment.
+Firefox works perfectly.

 2- On the chosen browser, make sure you change the settings to opening new tabs instead of new windows.